-If your child’s doctor cannot rule out a speech delay, a speech-language pathologist should be consulted for a full evaluation.
-This involves a series of tests that will be used to assess your child’s receptive language and expressive language skills, sound development, speech clarity and oral-motor skills.
-Speech therapy may be recommended to help your child develop the skills necessary for effective communication.
+If the child’s doctor cannot rule out a speech delay, a speech-language pathologist should be consulted for a full evaluation.
+This involves a series of tests that will be used to assess the child’s receptive language and expressive language skills, sound development, speech clarity and oral-motor skills.
+Speech therapy may be recommended to help the child develop the skills necessary for effective communication.

 Both heredity and environment play a role in speech development.
-As a parent, there are steps you can take to assist your child with speech development.
-Communicate often (talk and sing), encourage verbal interaction whenever possible and read to your child starting at a young age.
+As a caregiver, there are steps you can take to assist children with speech development.
+Communicate often (talk and sing), encourage verbal interaction whenever possible and read to children starting at a young age.